The Lorax

 0/5

-The dialogue is entirely clean and free of any inappropriate language or profanity.
+The dialogue is entirely clean and free of any inappropriate language.

 Alcohol, Drugs & Smoking